Graffiti Fonts®

 2004 - Chuck Davis (Siner), Letterhead Fonts®, Def Artists Crew

 Released on 10/15/2004, Somewhat a reborn iteration of Def Artist / Def Writer.
 Could emulate either a simple piece or a written form, includes full base fill layer & a bevel overlay.
-This font omitted the outline & 3D styles that were included in the earlier Def Artist / Def Writer set & was built partioally in response to an offer From the Graffiti Fonts® foundry to include Def Artists & Def Writer the foundry's CDROM collections.
+This font omitted the outline & 3D styles that were included in the earlier Def Artist / Def Writer set & was built partially in response to an offer From the Graffiti Fonts® foundry to include Def Artists & Def Writer the foundry's CDROM collections.
 Despite the historic nature of the earlier sets Mr. Davis had discontinued them & instead issued Menace as a replacement.

 Graffiti Fonts 2 Collection